San Antonio line extra photos

 This view from the Archivo Visual Patagónico shows on the right the branch line leading down to the slip-way where the motor vessel, the Modesta Victoria, was assembled from parts fabricated in Holland.
 The track is narrow gauge temporary, but the formation is already quite overgrown.

 Also from this source is this a view of the slipway and crane just after its launch.
 The corner of a metal bodied wagon can be made out at the left of the picture.
+The Memoria for the construction of the Bariloche line for work completed in 1938 noted that the work on the branch was completed by administration during 1938.
+(1)

 This is a view taken from the web of the vessel as it is now operating in 2017.